 Ebola fact sheet

-While the outbreak continues, there remains a very small risk that a person from one of these west African countries may travel to Australia and become sick with Ebola.
+- There is a very small risk that a person from one of these west and central African countries may travel to Australia and become sick with Ebola.

 To protect the public, the following national border and Tasmanian public health measures are now in place.